neuefische/web-exercises/sessions/react-basics/hello-world-article/README.md

 # A more Complex Component

 Welcome back to the React Universe!
-This exercise let's you build a React component containing more than one HTML tag.
+This exercise lets you build a React component containing more than one HTML tag.

 Have a look at the [App.js](./src/App.js) file: the default export function called `App` returns a `<div>` which wants to be replaced.
 Let us comply with its request!